blairstar/The_Art_of_DPM/Readme.md

 # The Art of DPM

-An in-depth analysis about diffusion probabilily model
+An in-depth analysis about diffusion probability model

 It is written in Chinese.
-English version will be released next month.
+English version will be released in the future.